Howden

-Howden (/ˈhaʊdən/) is a market and minster town and civil parish in the East Riding of Yorkshire, England.
+Howden (/ˈhaʊdən/) is a market town and civil parish in the East Riding of Yorkshire, England.
 It lies in the Vale of York to the north of the M62, on the A614 road about 16 mi south-east of York and 3 mi north of Goole, which lies across the River Ouse.
+It is known for Howden Minster, one of the largest churches in the East Riding.

 William the Conqueror gave the town to the Bishops of Durham in 1080.
 The wapentake of Howdenshire was named after the town, and remained an exclave of County Durham until as late as 1846.
 The original boundaries of the wapentake were used for the current two government wards of Howden and Howdenshire, which had a combined population of 19,753 at the 2011 census.

 Geography

 Howden is situated in the Vale of York, on the A614, although the town itself has been bypassed.
 Howden lies close to the M62 and the M18 motorways, nearby to Goole which lies at the opposite side of the River Ouse.
 The town is served by Howden railway station, which is situated in North Howden and has services to Leeds, Selby, York, Hull and London.

 Howden is surrounded by largely flat land and in some places marshland.
 Much of the land surrounding Howden is separated by many drainage dykes.

-Howden lies within the Parliamentary constituency of Haltemprice and Howden.
+Howden lies within the Parliamentary constituency of Goole and Pocklington.